nbs-system/naxsi/README.md

 Contrary to most Web Application Firewalls, Naxsi doesn't rely on a signature base like an antivirus, and thus cannot be circumvented by an "unknown" attack pattern.
-Another main difference between Naxsi and other WAFs, Naxsi filters only GET and POST requests, is [Free software]( https://www.gnu.org/licenses/gpl.html ) (as in freedom) and free (as in free beer) to use.
+Naxsi is [Free software]( https://www.gnu.org/licenses/gpl.html ) (as in freedom) and free (as in free beer) to use.

 ## What does it run on?